juniorsundarCasual/TGT/vault/volume-5.chapter-307.md

 "What do you think he is doing with Furion?
 That fatty- well I don't know if we can still call him that- Furion is basically running the entirety of Verum Trading Company at this point.
 Sect Leader Larks has taken his hands off of Verum Trading Company for some time now," Marie said while waving her hands.
 "On that note, I have to bring up the Sect's attitude towards entrepreneurship, intrapreneurship and innovation-"

 "Wait!
 Before that!
 I have to tell you that this right here-" Shuri said while pointing at the third stack which had inconspicuously slid over to her side while Marie was speaking. "-this is beyond my limit.
 I could do one, no problem.
-Two was hard by manageable.
+Two was hard but manageable.
 But three is too much!"

 "Yet you finished it before the set deadline without any errors," Marie interjected.
 "It shows me that you can handle a greater workload!"

 "I finished it before the deadline because I didn't want this task burning a hole in my back during the week!"
 Shuri argued.
-"You can’t exploit my time management skills like this."
+"You can't exploit my time management skills like this."

 Marie snorted before diverting her attention to her own work.
 "Can you honestly tell me that this much is out of your league?
 I have run the numbers, and by my calculations, you should have enough time to do everything you need to do and complete this task."